 ConvertKit pricing is set up in a way where you pay more depending on how many subscribers you have.

-You can try it free for a month, but after that, the bottom tier plan starts at almost $30 per month, and that only covers your first 1000 subscribers.
+You can try it free for a month, after that, the bottom tier plan starts at $29.

 The features that come included in all ConvertKit pricing plans are all very awesome things such as: